KWDB/docs/en/sql-reference/ddl/relational-db/relational-comment.md

 ## COMMENT ON

-The `COMMENT ON` statement associates comments to databases, tables, columns, or indexes.
+The `COMMENT ON` statement associates comments to databases, tables, columns, indexes, or stored procedures.

 ### Privileges